logzio/logz-docs/_source/logzio_collections/_log-sources/aws-control-tower.md

 ##### Deploy an S3 Hook Lambda function

-Click the button that matches the region you wish to deploy your Stack to:
+This stack sends logs as they get added to the bucket.
+To start, click the button that matches the region you wish to deploy your Stack to:

 | Region           | Deployment                                                                                                                                                                                                                                                                                                                       |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|